 First line antibiotics

-• If local measures have proved ineffective or there is evidence of cellulitis, spreading infection or systemic involvement, one of the following first-line antibiotics can be used.
+- If local measures have proved ineffective or there is evidence of cellulitis, spreading infection or systemic involvement or a high risk of complications, one of the following first-line antibiotics can be used.

-• Phenoxymethylpenicillin is preferred due to its narrower spectrum of activity, which is less likely to drive antimicrobial resistance.
-However, amoxicillin may be more appropriate for those patients where compliance is likely to be more challenging.
+- Phenoxymethylpenicillin is the drug of first choice due to its narrower spectrum of activity, which is less likely to drive antimicrobial resistance.
+However, amoxicillin may be more appropriate for those patients where compliance is likely to be more challenging.14,15